Privacy Notice

 In the past 12 months, we have used or disclosed the California Personal Information we collect for operational purposes and for one or more of the following business purposes outlined above in the “”How Do We Process Your Information?” section.

 We do not intend to use California Personal Information defined as “sensitive” under the CCPA for the purpose of inferring characteristics, such as your preferences or personal interests, about you.
-Notwithstanding any provisions of this Notice that directly conflict with the following, we only use California Personal Information defined as “sensitive” under the CCPA to perform the services or provide the products you request, for security and integrity purposes, short-term transient use where the relevant information is not disclosed to a third party or used to build a consumer profile, such as to identify you and your location when you consent to our collection of precise geolocation data from your browser, performing services on our behalf, undertaking quality and safety control exercises, and other collection and processing that is not for the purpose of inferring characteristics about you.
+We only use California Personal Information defined as “sensitive” under the CCPA to perform the services or provide the products you request, for security and integrity purposes, short-term transient use where the relevant information is not disclosed to a third party or used to build a consumer profile, such as to identify you and your location when you consent to our collection of precise geolocation data from your browser, performing services on our behalf, undertaking quality and safety control exercises, and other collection and processing that is not for the purpose of inferring characteristics about you.

 Your rights with respect to California Personal Information

-You can ask for the deletion of your California Personal Information.
-If you ask us to delete your California Personal Information, we will respect your request and delete your California Personal Information, subject to certain exceptions provided by law, such as (but not limited to) the exercise by another consumer of his or her right to free speech, our compliance requirements resulting from a legal obligation, or any processing that may be required to protect against illegal activities.
+If you ask us to delete your California Personal Information, we will do so, subject to certain exceptions provided by law, such as (but not limited to) the exercise by another consumer of his or her right to free speech, our compliance requirements resulting from a legal obligation, or any processing that may be required to protect against illegal activities.

 Right to Know

-You have the right to request to receive certain information about our collection, use, and disclosure of your California Personal Information during the applicable period of time for your request.
-If we receive and confirm a verifiable consumer request from you pursuant to the “How to Exercise Your Rights” section below, we will disclose to you, depending on the scope of the request:
+If we receive and confirm a request from you pursuant to the “How to Exercise Your Rights” section below, we will disclose to you, depending on the scope of the request:

 • whether we collect and use your California Personal Information;